Endogenous retrovirus: Role in genomic evolution

 Endogenous retroviruses can play an active role in shaping genomes.
 Most studies in this area have focused on the genomes of humans and higher primates, but other vertebrates, such as mice and sheep, have also been studied in depth.
 The long terminal repeat (LTR) sequences that flank ERV genomes frequently act as alternate promoters and enhancers, often contributing to the transcriptome by producing tissue-specific variants.
 In addition, the retroviral proteins themselves have been co-opted to serve novel host functions, particularly in reproduction and development.
 Recombination between homologous retroviral sequences has also contributed to gene shuffling and the generation of genetic variation.
 Furthermore, in the instance of potentially antagonistic effects of retroviral sequences, repressor genes have co-evolved to combat them.

 About 90% of endogenous retroviruses are solo LTRs, lacking all open reading frames (ORFs).
 Solo LTRs and LTRs associated with complete retroviral sequences have been shown to act as transcriptional elements on host genes.
-Their range of action is mainly by insertion into the 5' UTRs of protein coding genes; however, they have been known to act upon genes up to 70–100 kb away.
-The majority of these elements are inserted in the sense direction to their corresponding genes, but there has been evidence of LTRs acting in the antisense direction and as a bidirectional promoter for neighboring genes.
+Their range of action is mainly by insertion into the 5' untranslated regions (UTRs) of protein coding genes; however, they have been known to act upon genes up to 70–100 kb away.
+The majority of these elements are inserted in the sense direction (5' to 3') to their corresponding genes, but there has been evidence of LTRs acting in the antisense direction (3' to 5') and as a bidirectional promoter for neighboring genes.
 In a few cases, the LTR functions as the major promoter for the gene.

-For example, in humans AMY1C has a complete ERV sequence in its promoter region; the associated LTR confers salivary specific expression of the digestive enzyme amylase.
+For example, in humans, amylase alpha 1C (AMY1C) has a complete ERV sequence in its promoter region; the associated LTR confers salivary specific expression of the digestive enzyme amylase.
 Also, the primary promoter for bile acid-CoA:amino acid N-acyltransferase (BAAT), which codes for an enzyme that is integral in bile metabolism, is of LTR origin.

 The insertion of a solo ERV-9 LTR may have produced a functional open reading frame, causing the rebirth of the human immunity related GTPase gene (IRGM).
 ERV insertions have also been shown to generate alternative splice sites either by direct integration into the gene, as with the human leptin hormone receptor, or driven by the expression of an upstream LTR, as with the phospholipase A-2 like protein.